Ukraine used to be known as ôthe bread basket of the Russian Empireö and has a wealthy tradition of hearty, rich food.

 Puzata Khata has the somewhat dubious honour of being known as other Ukrainian McDonalds.
 In fact, the food isn't bad at all, served in a canteen-style restaurant where you pick up a tray and take whatever you want.
 It's a great way to try all the different traditional Ukrainian dishes in one place and at a reasonable price.
-This is one of many such places to eat in Kiev and, to be honest, they are all very much the same!
+This is one of many such places to eat in Kyiv and, to be honest, they are all very much the same!

-Himalaya is an Indian restaurant, conveniently located on Kiev main street Khreshchatik.
+Himalaya is an Indian restaurant, conveniently located on Kyiv main street Khreshchatik.
 They offer a full range of Indian dishes and have a huge menu.
 Sit by the window for a pleasant view over Khreshchatik.
 You'll find the restaurant at 23 Khreshchatik, one level up from the street.

 U Khromogo Pola is a Czech restaurant that offers hearty food and very tasty beer.
 It has a warm wooden interior and a cozy atmosphere.
 It's located at 4 Suvorov Street.

 Repriza is one of the plushest places in town.
 Good coffee, delicious pastries and a decent snack menu, Repriza also has a pleasant interior and polite and attentive staff.
-There are six cafes in this chain across Kiev.
+There are six cafes in this chain across Kyiv.

 Gloria Jeans is Ukraine's version of Starbucks with a variety of different ways to drink your coffee and a cool, relaxed atmosphere.
-One of the best-tasting coffees in Kiev.
+One of the best-tasting coffees in Kyiv.
 The café is located at 34 Bolshaya Vasilkovskaya/Krasnoarmeiskaya Street, just off Lev Tolstoy Square.

-Kaffa is a cozy little place just of Independence Square, which offers the widest variety of coffee in Kiev.
+Kaffa is a cozy little place just of Independence Square, which offers the widest variety of coffee in Kyiv.
 Surprisingly, it's never too busy, and it's a great place to get away from the hustle and bustle of the city center, if only for a few minutes.
 The café is at 5 G. Skovoroda Street

 Sunduk is large pub located just off Independence Square.
 Despite its size, it has a friendly atmosphere, a good range of drinks and food, and live music.
 The bar's address is 16 Mikhailovskaya Street.